NREL/resstock/measures/ResStockArguments/README.md

 **Windows: Exterior Shading Type**

 Type of window exterior shading.
 Summer/winter shading coefficients can be provided below instead.
-If neither is provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading'>HPXML Exterior Shading</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading'>HPXML Exterior Shading</a>) is used.

 - **Name:** ``window_exterior_shading_type``
 - **Type:** ``Choice``